microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationtemplate-get.md

 ## Optional query parameters

-You can use a `$select` query parameter, as in any GET request, to specify only the properties you need for best performance.
-The id property is always returned.
+You can use a `$select` query parameter to specify only the properties you need for best performance.
+The **id** property is always returned.

 For general information, see [OData query parameters](/graph/query-parameters).